SuchitG04/data-analyst-agent/README.md

 And run the notebooks!

-Note: You'll need an OpenAI API key to run the notebooks yourselves.
+Note: You'll need an OpenAI API key to use same code as in the notebooks.
+In my experiments, not even a single open source model worked well.